oscerd/ebpf-samples/trace_syscall/README.md

 root@77ec0687d623:/usr/share/bcc/examples# ./mkdir_script.sh
 ```

-Get the back to the original docker container terminal and you should see:
+Get back to the original docker container terminal and you should see:

 ```
 20.475619649       mkdir            24445  mkdir Syscall invoked